 This is a patch that no Deacon wants as it is a memorial to a fallen brother with his Deacon number.
 This patch is given to all Deacons who rode with their late brother.

-Awarded to Deacons who have attained their 5-year and 10-year anniversary with the Club.
+Awarded to Deacons who have attained their 5, 10, or 15 year anniversary with the Club.

 BIG EASY RIDE - MARCH